 Ongoing reporting to the SELEP Secretariat on progress towards project delivery including provision of updated delivery milestones and notification of any changes to the funding sources identified to support project delivery must be provided.

 It was recommended to the Board in July 2021 that, should any projects not meet the criteria outlined at Y.3.2. seek an extension to GBF spend beyond 31 March 2022, the Accountability Board agree that the funding be reallocated to alternative projects on the GBF pipeline which can meet the conditions and criteria at Y.3.2.

+Whilst there is a continuing expectation that GBF funding awarded to support delivery of projects should be spent in full by 31 March 2023, the Accountability Board has noted that GBF funding awarded to support project delivery in Q4 2022/23 can be retained against the respective project to the end of Q1 2023/24, subject to consideration of the criteria listed at Y3.2 and receipt of Accountability Board approval.
+In addition, funding can be retained against other projects within the GBF programme to the end of Q1 2023/24 in exceptional circumstances only, subject to consideration of the criteria listed at Y3.2 and receipt of Accountability Board approval.
+If Accountability Board approval is not received, GBF funding which remains unspent at the end of any extension previously granted, may be subject to clawback by the Accountable Body and reallocation to alternative projects.

 Managing Capital Grant Underspends